konstellation-io/website/content/en/docs/KRE/user/40_krt/_index.md

 A KRT file defines and pack a complete Version, including:

-- a definition YAML file named `krt.yml`.
+- A definition YAML file named `krt.yml`.
-- source code of all components.
+- Source code of all components.
-- assets needed by each component.
+- Assets needed by each component.

+## Diagram of an architecture defined by a KRT

+Here is an example of an architecture defined by a KRT file, this example is taken from our training repo:

+{{< imgproc diagram_krt Resize "1000x" />}}

 ## Entities